-Competition.
-We compete with numerous other companies in our target markets.
-Many of our competitors have far greater name recognition and financial, technological, marketing and customer service resources.
-Some of our competitors may be able to respond more quickly to new or emerging technologies and changes in customer requirements, or devote greater resources to the development, promotion, sale and support of their products than we can.
+Our Target Markets are Highly Competitive.
+We compete with numerous other companies in our target markets and we expect such competition to increase due to technological advancements, industry consolidations and reduced barriers to entry.
+Increased competition is likely to result in price reductions, reduced gross margins and loss of market share, any of which could seriously harm our business, financial condition and results of operations.
+Many of our competitors have far greater name recognition and financial, technological, marketing and customer service resources than we do.
+This may allow them to respond more quickly to new or emerging technologies and changes in customer requirements.
+It may also enable them to devote greater resources to the development, promotion, sale and support of their products than we can.
 Recent consolidations of end users, distributors and manufacturers in our target markets has further exacerbated this problem.
-As a result of the foregoing factors, we may not be able to compete effectively in our target markets.
-Increased competition is likely to result in price reductions, reduced gross margins and loss of market share, any of which could have a material adverse affect upon our business, operating results and financial condition.
+As a result of the foregoing factors, we may not be able to compete effectively in our target markets and competitive pressures could adversely affect our business, financial condition and results of operations.

 Dependence on Key Personnel.
-Our future performance depends to a significant extent on our senior management and other key employees, in particular, our Chief Executive Officer and Chairman of the Board, Joel Slutzky, and our Chief Operating Officer and Chief Financial Officer, Gregory A. Miner.
+Our future performance depends to a significant extent on the continued service of our senior management and other key employees, in particular, our Chief Executive Officer and Chairman of the Board, Joel Slutzky, and our Chief Operating Officer and Chief Financial Officer, Gregory A. Miner.
 The loss of the services of either of Messrs.
-Slutzky or Miner, or certain other key employees would have a material adverse effect on our development and marketing efforts.
+Slutzky or Miner or certain other key employees would seriously harm our development and marketing efforts.
 Our future success will also depend in large part upon our ability to attract, retain and motivate highly skilled employees.
 Competition for employees, particularly development engineers, is intense.
 We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
 Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could have a material adverse effect upon our business, financial condition and results of operations.